top of page

 This means that our insurance and licensing only allows children and families on site during these allotted times for everyone’s safety.

-Please ensure you are arriving to drop off and pick up to within those time
+Please ensure you are arriving to drop off and pick up to within those time.
+A late fee will be charged for any child picked up after 5:30pm.

 Label Belongings